ncatlab/nlab-content/pages/8/2/0/0/28/content.md

   \,.
 $$

-Here all steps are unwinding of the definition of horizontal and of ordinary (vbertical) composition of homotopies, except the third equality, which is the functoriality of $F_2$.
+Here all steps are unwinding of the definition of horizontal and of ordinary (vertical) composition of homotopies, except the third equality, which is the functoriality of $F_2$.

 =--